Our Story

 As a kid, Elizabeth was active in 4-H and FFA, winning many awards in livestock and cooking, including Grand Champion Chickens!

-Her first job--from 14 to 22--was working for a caterer, where she learned to prepare and serve delicious, beautiful food.
-During college, she worked in a food science research lab, where she learned the exacting scientific practices that she employs today when optimizing her mushroom growing techniques.
+Her first job—from 14 to 22—was working for a caterer, where she learned to prepare and serve delicious, beautiful food.
+During college, she worked in a food science research lab, where she learned the exacting scientific practices that she employs today when optimizing mushroom growing techniques.

-After college, Elizabeth spent a year living and volunteering in the Appalachian region of eastern Kentucky, where her eyes were opened to justice issues, including:
+After college, Elizabeth spent a year living and volunteering in the Appalachian region of eastern Kentucky, where her eyes were opened to justice issues, including food justice, environmental justice, and economic justice.
+She left Appalachia with a commitment to continue to work for justice—values she lives out through Fat Moon's focus on accessible, sustainable food systems.

 Always eager to learn and strengthen her management skills, Elizabeth completed the Goldman Sachs 10,000 Small Businesses program in 2023.

-Today, she acts as the founder of the Westford Community Garden, which is 1.75 acres of farmland that serves over 150 families per year.
-Elizabeth is also the founder of Flowers to Empower, a local nonprofit that uses a cut flower enterprise to fund outdoor adventures for girls ages 12 to 18.
+Over ten years ago, she helped found the Westford Community Garden, which is 1.75 acres of farmland that serves over 150 families per year.
+Elizabeth is also the founder and Executive Director of Flowers to Empower, a local nonprofit that uses a cut flower enterprise to fund outdoor adventures for girls ages 12 to 18.

-In 2020, Elizabeth was recognized as a Commonwealth Unsung Heroine by State Rep. Jim Arciero for this political and volunteer work in the community of Westford.
+In 2020, Elizabeth was recognized as a Commonwealth Unsung Heroine by State Rep. Jim Arciero for her political and volunteer work in the community of Westford.